timostamm/protobuf-ts/MANUAL.md

 have to polyfill the fetch API.
 See the README files of the transport packages for more information.

+## Outputting JavaScript

+By default, `protobuf-ts` outputs TypeScript files, but can alternatively output JavaScript for different runtimes.
+This might save you an additional build step, for example if you want to publish the generated code as a npm package.

+To output JavaScript, simply set the
+[plugin option](#the-protoc-plugin) `output_javascript`, which will output
+JavaScript for the recommended target.
+The recommended target will change with `protobuf-ts` releases.
+If you want to stick to a specific target, use `output_javascript_es2015` for example.

+By default, the ECMAScript module system is used.
+If you are stuck with an older project that still requires CommonJS, set the plugin option `output_legacy_commonjs`.

 ## RPC support